 Diagnosing Aortic Stenosis

-During physical examinations, your child’s doctor checks for a heart murmur, which are extra sounds heard throughout the cardiac cycle due to increased blood flow.
+During physical examinations, your child’s doctor listens to your child’s heart and lungs and may detect a heart murmur, which are extra sounds heard throughout the cardiac cycle due to increased blood flow.
 If your pediatrician suspects obstructed blood flow, a recommendation to see a pediatric cardiologist may be made.

 Tests performed when diagnosing aortic stenosis may include:

 - Cardiac Catheterization: During cardiac catheterization, a small catheter (thin tube) is inserted into a larger blood vessel, typically in the groin, and guided to the heart where blood pressure and oxygen measurements can be taken in the aorta and pulmonary artery as well as the four chambers of the heart.
 A dye can also be injected through the tube to make the heart’s structure more visible on an X-ray.

 - Cardiac MRI or CT Scan: A cardiac MRI or CT scan is used to take more detailed images of the heart to help define the anatomy and detect anomalies.